vakintosh/istrip_plus_HA/README.md

 # iStrip BLE Light Integration for Home Assistant

-This custom integration replicates the core features of the official iStrip+ app, allowing you to control your iStrip BLE (Bluetooth Low Energy) LED light directly from Home Assistant.
-It communicates with the light using Bluetooth and AES-encrypted commands, enabling seamless color and brightness adjustments just like the original app.
+This custom integration replicates core features of the official iStrip+ app, enabling control of iStrip BLE (Bluetooth Low Energy) LED lights directly from Home Assistant.
+It communicates over BLE using AES-encrypted commands to provide smooth RGB color and brightness adjustments, just like the original app.

-> **Note:**
+> **⚠️ Note:**
-> This project is under active development and is not yet production-ready.
+> This project is under active development and **not yet production-ready**.
 Features may change, bugs may exist, and breaking changes could occur.
 Use at your own risk.
-Contributions, suggestions, and testing feedback are encouraged!
+> **Contributions, suggestions, and testing feedback are very welcome!**

+---

-## Features
+## ✨ Features

-- Turn the iStrip BLE light on and off
+- Turn iStrip BLE light **on/off**
-- Set RGB color with smooth brightness adjustment
+- Set **RGB color** with smooth **brightness** control
-- Uses AES encryption for communication as reverse engineered from the official app
-- BLE address and characteristic UUID configurable
+- Communicates via **AES-encrypted BLE packets**
+- Configurable **BLE MAC address** and **characteristic UUID**
-- Async integration compatible with Home Assistant's light platform
+- Fully **asynchronous** and compatible with Home Assistant’s `light` platform

+---

-## Installation
+## 🛠️ Installation

 1. **Download the integration:**